Factbox-Trump's tariffs and threatened trade actions

 U.S. Commerce Secretary Howard Lutnick said U.S. officials might still work out a partial resolution with the two neighbors, adding that they needed to do more on the fentanyl front.

-On March 12, Canada, the biggest foreign supplier of steel and aluminum to the United States, said it would impose retaliatory tariffs on U.S. imported goods worth C$29.8 billion ($20 billion) in response to Trump's steel and aluminum tariffs.
+On March 12, Canada said it would impose retaliatory tariffs on U.S. imported goods worth C$29.8 billion ($20 billion) in response to Trump's steel and aluminum tariffs.

-CHINA: Trump levied 10% tariffs across all Chinese imports into the U.S., effective on February 4, following repeated warnings to Beijing about insufficient measures to halt the flow of illicit drugs into the United States.
+CHINA: Trump levied 10% tariffs across all Chinese imports into the U.S., effective on February 4, following repeated warnings to Beijing about insufficient measures to halt the flow of illicit drugs into the U.S.

-He followed that up with another 10% duty on Chinese goods, effective March 4, stacking on top of tariffs of up to 25% imposed on Chinese imports during Trump's first term.
+He followed that up with another 10% duty on Chinese goods, effective March 4.

 China responded by announcing additional tariffs of 10% to 15% on certain U.S. imports from March 10 and a series of new export restrictions for designated U.S. entities.
-Later it raised complaints about the U.S. tariffs with the World Trade Organization.
+Later it raised complaints about the U.S. tariffs with the WTO.

-Trump has threatened a 25% "reciprocal" rate on European goods.
+The 27-nation bloc faces 25% import tariffs on steel, aluminium, and cars, as well as broader tariffs of 20% from April 9 for almost all other goods.
 Among vulnerable industries is pharmaceuticals, as U.S. firms such as Johnson & Johnson and Pfizer have large plants in Ireland, which is also a major exporter of medical devices.

-The European Union on March 12 said it would impose counter-tariffs on 26 billion euros ($28 billion) worth of U.S. goods from next month, in response to blanket U.S. tariffs on steel and aluminum.
+The EU on March 12 said it would impose counter-tariffs on 26 billion euros ($28 billion) worth of U.S. goods from next month in response to Trump's metals tariffs.
+The bloc is expected to produce a larger package of countermeasures by the end of April as a response to U.S. car and broader tariffs.

 On March 13, Trump threatened to slap a 200% tariff on European wine and spirits in response to the EU plan to impose tariffs on American whiskey and other products next month.